joemasilotti/UI-Testing-Cheat-Sheet/README.md

 ### Handling system alerts
 Present a location services authorization dialog to the user and dismiss it with the following code.

-Before presenting the alert add a UI Interuption Handler.
+Before presenting the alert add a UI Interruption Handler.
 When this fires, dismiss with the "Allow" button.

 ````swift
 addUIInterruptionMonitor(withDescription: "Location Services") { (alert) -> Bool in